Retrospective Tools

 Free tier Yes Yes

-Free limit Unlimited FigJam files on Starter, 150 AI credits/day (500/month), community templates 3 editable boards, 100 shapes per board, basic templates, 1 AI sticky-note generation/day
+Free limit Starter: 3 FigJam boards per team (unlimited personal drafts), 150 AI credits/day (500/month), community templates 3 editable boards, 100 shapes per board, basic templates, 1 AI sticky-note generation/day

 Starting price $3/user/mo (Collab seat) $7.95/user/mo